Akuli/odotdot/docs/tutorial.md

 { var z = "boom boom"; }::run subscope;
-{ print z; }::run subscope;             # prints "boom boom" print (subscope.local_vars::get "z");   # prints "boom boom"
+{ print z; }::run subscope;             # prints "boom boom" print (subscope.local_vars::get "z");   # prints "boom boom" print z;       # error because z is in the subscope
 ```

 This is how `if` runs the block that is passed to it.
 I'll show you how to